 232key: Transfers the weight to any application (e.g. Excel, shipping software, etc.) using a key simulation (virtual keyboard wedge).

 Simple Data Logger: Stores the weight in a CSV file (if desired with date and time), the weight can also be retrieved from the scale using a timer (Plus version only).

 Are you still manually entering weight readings from your scale or balance on your PC?
-Is your scale equipped with a RS-232 or USB (virtual COM port) interface?
-If yes, you can eliminate manual data entry by connecting your scale to your computer and using our free software 232key.
+Is your scale equipped with an RS-232 or USB (virtual COM port) interface?
+If yes, you can probably eliminate manual data entry by connecting your scale to your computer and using our free 232key software.

 232key automatically types the weight into any application

 Our software runs in the background, listens to the COM port (serial port) your scale is connected to and waits for measurement values sent by the scale.
 Those values are then parsed, formatted and typed into the application running in the foreground at the current cursor position as simulated keystrokes.
 This means that 232key can be used to transfer the weight (or other measurement values) into any application that accepts keyboard inputs, e.g. Microsoft Excel, OpenOffice / LibreOffice Calc, Google Docs, a form on a website, etc.